 Life is going to come at you HARD some times and you need to be prepared.
 Whether it’s a death in the family, car repair, or a medical emergency you need a buffer so it won’t affect you financially.

-The last thing you want to happen when an emergency comes up is worry about how you are going to pay for it.
+The last thing you want to happen when an emergency comes up is to worry about how you are going to pay for it.
 A good rule of thumb is having at least $1,000 in a savings account at all times (if you’re done paying off debts, starting building up at least a few months worth of expenses as a buffer).

 If you don’t have an emergency fund this should be your #1 priority after you create your budget and start saving.
 This buffer alone can prevent you from living paycheck to paycheck.